 First and Second Year Requirements

-- Two satisfactory progress reviews for continuing the Ph.D. program, at the end of the third and sixth quarters
+- Two satisfactory progress reviews are required for continuation in the Ph.D. program, completed at the end of the third and sixth quarters.

 Fifth and Sixth Year Requirements (Ph.D.)

-The degree of Ph.D. is awarded upon the successful completion and filing of the doctoral dissertation in the fifth or sixth year of study.
-Requirements for the Ph.D. degree also include one year or more of teaching experience and completion of the Teaching apprentice practicum, which are normally undertaken during the first four years.
+The Ph.D. degree is awarded upon the successful completion and filing of the doctoral dissertation.
+This is expected during the fifth or sixth year of study.
+Requirements for the Ph.D. degree also include one year or more of teaching experience and completion of the Teaching Apprentice Practicum.